AOSC-Archive/aosc-wiki/mirrors/how-to.md

 Up to now (July, 2018), the repo is taking ~400GB of disk.
 You may expect that the repo will grow to around 600GB or more.

 # How to Mirror
-If you have enough hard disk space, please do rsync from our main repo: rsync://repo.aosc.io/anthon/ .
+If you have enough hard disk space, please do rsync from our main repo: rsync://repo.aosc.io/anthon/.

-~~If you have trouble resolving the DNS, please use the IP addresses: 163.22.17.40 (IPv4), 2001:e10:6840:17::40 (IPv6).~~

 You are not recommended to use IP anymore.

 Please be noted that the repo is located in Taiwan, China, and the network connection could be VERY slow if you are in Mainland, China.